Kagebounshin/neverday-milestone-project-1/README.md

 ## Features

-Here's what you can do on the website.

-* You can toggle between the Home, Gallery and Shows pages.
+Here are the websites features.

-* At the homepage you can find information about the band, how to contact the band, find out were to hire the band, and links to music and social media.
+* On the website you can find information about the band.

-* At the gallery page you can see pictures of the band embedded from [Instagram](https://instagram.com/neverdayofficial?igshid=js84a4ahj2fy).
-* At the Shows page you can see all the upcoming tour dates, links to were you cant purchase tickets.
-And you can make a request on hiring the band.
+* You can see the bands tour dates and purchase tickets.

+* You can contact the band for future requests.

-Further ahead I would like to implement a videos page so the user can see the bands music videos.
+Further ahead I would like to implement a videos section so the user can see the latest music video.
-A music page so you can listend to the music directley on the site, also read the lyrics to every recorded song.
+A music section so you can listend to the music directley on the site, also read the lyrics to every recorded song.

 ## Technologies Used